Ron Drosdzal: I'm the Luckiest Person Alive.

 Ron’s story was not over.
 After he underwent a right carotid endarterectomy, and a night in the ICU, he was discharged.
 It was later that afternoon he felt his left side go numb again.Dr.
 Scheer was waiting in the Emergency Department when he arrived.

-“The care I got from Dr. Scheer, Dr. Katz, and the team there – they were spot on with everything they did,” Ron says.
+“The care I got from Dr. Scheer, the vascular surgery team, and the Beebe team there – they were spot on with everything they did,” Ron says.
+"They got to know me and I could tell how much they cared about my recovery.

-“The whole staff there was tremendous,” Ron says.
-“They’re at looking into bringing some of the newest technology and having some of the best doctors.
+“The whole team at Beebe was tremendous,” Ron says.
+“They’re at looking into bringing some of the newest technology here and having some of the best doctors.
 It gives you an added confidence that if something happens, I know I’ll be taken care of.

 “Moral of the story is, we have a great asset here down the shore and that’s Beebe Healthcare.”